tejtw/zipline-tej/README.md

 * Notice that we need to download TA-lib at first, so that we can download zipline-tej successfully.

 # Quick start

 ## CLI Interface

-The following code implements a simple buy_and_hold trading algorithm.
+The following code implements a simple buy-and-hold trading algorithm.

 ```python
 from zipline.api import order, record, symbol